SS Warrimoo

 SS Warrimoo was a passenger and refrigerated cargo liner that was launched in 1892 in England for Australian owners, was later owned by two of New Zealand's foremost shipping companies, and finally belonged to a Singaporean company.

-Warrimoo was the subject of a claim that she crossed the intersection of the International Date Line and the Equator precisely at the turn of the year from 1899 to 1900.
+Warrimoo was the subject of a claim that she crossed the intersection of the International Date Line and the Equator precisely at the turn of the year from 1899 to 1900 on a voyage from Vancouver to Sydney.

 Warrimoo was a troop ship in the First World War.
 In 1918 the French destroyer Catapulte collided with Warrimoo in the Mediterranean.
 In the collision some of Catapulte's depth charges broke loose and fell into the sea, where they detonated and sank both ships.

 Building

 Swan, Hunter built Warrimoo at Wallsend on the River Tyne, launching her on 28 May 1892 and completing her that July.
 Swan, Hunter also built a sister ship, Miowera, which was launched on 25 July and completed in October.